yuravg/image2device/README.md

 ## Write image to device

-If the script is invoked without command line argument, with command line argument --help (or -h), it shows help message and exits.
+If the script is invoked without command line arguments or with command line argument --help (or -h) then it displays help message and exits.

 Template:

     $ <script_name> <path-to-image> <path-to-device>

-Example:
+### Examples

+For use *dd*

     $ image2device.sh ./sdimage.img /dev/sdc

+For use *bmaptool*

+    $ image2device.sh -b ./sdimage.img /dev/sdc

 ## Screenshot